The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

-\textit{Acknowledgements.} We would like to thank Matthew de Courcy-Ireland for suggesting this collaboration, and the IAS for making it possible.
+\textit{Acknowledgements.} We would like to thank Matthew de Courcy-Ireland for suggesting this collaboration and the IAS for making it possible.
 We would like to thank Nathan Dunfield for thoroughly answering many of our questions, both regarding SnapPy and his work on $L$-spaces.
-We would also like to thank Akshay Venkatesh for some helpful conversations.
+We would also like to thank Akshay Venkatesh for some helpful conversations, and the anonymous referee thoroughly reading the manuscript and offering many suggestions that greatly helped to improve the exposition.
 The first author was partially supported by NSF grant DMS-1807242.